 Imani Rupert-Gordon she / her / hers

-Rupert-Gordon served as the Executive Director of Affinity Community Services, the nation’s oldest social justice organization serving the needs of Black LGBTQ people with a particular focus on Black women.
-She also served as the Director of the Broadway Youth Center, a division of Howard Brown Health in Chicago, which has served more than 1,500 LGBTQ youth experiencing homelessness and housing instability.
+Previously, Imani served as the Executive Director for Affinity Community Services.
+Affinity is a social justice organization that works with the entire LGBTQ community with a focus on Black women.
+She also served as the Director of the Broadway Youth Center, part of Howard Brown Health in Chicago, serving LGBTQ youth experiencing housing instability.

 Imani is known for her visionary leadership.
 In 2021, Imani was included in The Root 100 list, recognizing her as one of the most influential Black leaders in the country.
 That same year, Imani was also included in a resolution introduced by Congresswoman, Barbara Lee honoring Black LGBTQ individuals throughout history.
 She was also recently awarded the Judith Butler Award by The Crown Family School of Social Work, Policy and Practice (formally the School of Social Service Administration) for her exceptional promise in the field of social work.

 Imani received a Master’s degree from the University of Chicago Crown Family School of Social Work and a Bachelor’s degree in Sociology from the University of California, Santa Barbara.